Vibhor89299/YUCA_Backend_Service/README_PAYMENT_SETUP.md

 2. Add credentials to your `.env` file
 3. Test the integration using the provided scripts
 4. Integrate with your frontend application
-5. Set up webhooks for real-time updates (optional)
+5. Set up webhooks in Razorpay dashboard (configure webhook URL and events)
 6. Switch to live mode for production

 Happy coding! 🚀